Acupuncture and Fertility

 During in vitro fertilization (IVF), Advanced Reproductive Medicine has a protocol involving acupuncture prior to and following the embryo transfer to relieve the patient’s stress and improve uterine blood flow.
 In small research studies, this has shown to be effective in increasing pregnancy rates.

 Acupuncture for fertility services

 University of Colorado Advanced Reproductive Medicine is the only practice in the Denver area that has an acupuncturist in the operating room.

 Women or couples under care at Advanced Reproductive Medicine for infertility and other gynecologic problems have easy access to The Center for Integrative Medicine (TCFIM).
 TCFIM is located on the 5th floor of the medical center on the Anschutz campus.
 The practitioners, physicians, acupuncturists and others meet with the patient to determine the most effective approach and work closely with ARM physicians.

 Geina Horton, a licensed Colorado acupuncturist and board certified by the National Commission of Acupuncture and Oriental Medicine, provides acupuncture services for many ARM patients and for TCFIM.
+She has been involved in embryo transfers since 2007, providing pre- and post-transfer acupuncture for intended parents.
 Her website, www.insightacupuncture.com, offers more information on acupuncture and fertility, as well as links to academic articles on the subject.